 The capital reserve account is a creation of law under Sections 70 and 71 of the Companies Act, 2019 (Act 992) and records gains or losses arising from the revaluation of assets of the Bank including its property, plant and equipment and quoted equity investment.
-The International Financial Reporting
+The International Financial Reporting Standards (IFRS) require the evaluation at regular intervals of these property, plant and equipment.
+The Bank has therefore adopted a policy to evaluate its assets at regular intervals.

-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)